 After a few days to a week, you can start thinking about the first introduction.
 This can only be done once so it’s important to plan it through to give it the best chance of success.

 Carry out the introduction in a controlled area where the cat has an easy escape route to safety.
-If your dog is high energy, consider doing the introduction after a walk but make sure you have left enough time for them to settle down first.
+If your dog is high energy, make sure to do introductions when they are most relaxed, enrichment like snuffling may help.
 One of the most important things is to make sure your dog is unable to chase the cat.
 Once a dog has learned to chase and the cat perceives the dog as a threat, it is very hard to reverse.
 Make sure the dog is on a lead at all times during introductions.

 Start by having the cat and dog in different rooms, separated by a baby gate and lots of treats to hand.
 Having another person on hand to help is also advised.
 Whilst distracting your dog with training, treats or another activity, allow your cat to see the dog.
 They may take some time observing the dog and it’s important not to rush them, they should be allowed to approach in their own time.

 By now, the dog has probably clocked that there is a cat around.
 The job of the person in charge of the dog is to supply treats!
 As soon as the dog sees the cat, the treats start and they finish the moment the cat is no longer in sight.
 If your dog is too excited to take treats, try something tastier and if that doesn’t work, try to increase the distance between the cat and dog.